pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/reservations.md

 ## OpenPGP AEAD Algorithms

-* 0 [OBV: consistency with Symmetric Key Algorithms]
+* 0 [OBV: consistency with Symmetric Key Algorithm 0 "unencrypted"]

 # Unassigned gaps in OpenPGP registries

 There are also a number of unassigned gaps in the registries that are not specifically marked as reserved, but which were presumably left unassigned intentionally:

-* Packet type 15 is the only unassigned code point that can be represented in legacy framing so was presumably kept available for emergencies - but why is 16 also unassigned?
+* Packet type 15 is the only unassigned code point that can be represented in legacy framing, so was presumably kept available in case of a packet that had to be backwards-compatible with PGP 2.
+    It was marked "reserved" in draft-ietf-openpgp-formats-00 section 4.3 but was unassigned in draft-01 and the eventual RFC2440.
+* Packet type 16 was a "comment packet" in draft-ietf-openpgp-formats-00 section 5.12 but was unassigned in draft-01 and the eventual RFC2440.
+    This may have been intended to stand in for RFC1991's never-implemented "comment packet" (type 14), which was repurposed as a subkey packet.
-* Public key algorithms 4-15
+* Public key algorithms 4-15 (these were already missing in draft-ietf-openpgp-formats-00)
-* Reasons for revocation 4-31
+* Reasons for revocation 4-31 (reason 32 was added in draft-ietf-openpgp-rfc4880bis)
 * The gaps in the Signature Types registry are obviously for grouping into sub-ranges with similar semantics, however they are not formally defined, and the 0x4N and 0x5N signature type ranges are not well motivated.